Al Jemailiya: Al Jemailiya Municipality

 In 2004, Al Jemailiya Municipality was merged with Al Rayyan Municipality.

 Municipality demographics

-The population of Al Jemailiya Municipality:

 In the 2004 census, out of a municipal population of 10,303, the number of Muslims amounted to 6,782, Christians amounted to 965, and the remaining 2,566 inhabitants identified as following other religions.

 The following table is a breakdown of registered live births by nationality and sex for Al Jemailiya.
 Places of birth are based on the home municipality of the mother at birth.

 Visitor attractions

 Mosques

 There are a number of mosques dating to the mid-20th century in the town.
 As a result of mass migration to the capital Doha over the years, most mosques were deserted.

 Bin Duham Mosque, erected in 1942, is one of the few dilapidated mosques in Al Jemailiyah.
 It has two entrances on the north and south side, respectively.
 The minaret, in the north-east section, lies on a thin base and is barrel-shaped.
 An outdoor prayer area is accessible through four pathways in the courtyard, while the prayer hall has three entrances leading from the outdoor area.
 The roof covering the prayer areas was constructed using plaited reed mats overlain with a mixture of mud and straw.

 Another old mosque in the village is Al Suwaheet Mosque, which was constructed in 1940.
 It has two entrances in the east and south, respectively.
 Its minaret extends 7.3 m high and is separated into three segments of nearly equal size.
 The outdoor prayer area can be accessed through five rectangular pathways in the courtyard.
 There is also an indoor prayer hall.

 The oldest and smallest mosque is Al Amiri Mosque.
 Opened in 1939, it continued to remain in operation after the abandonment of the other mosques.
 It has a southern and northern entrance.
 The minaret is small and has a narrow base with no ornamental markings.
 There are outer and inner prayer areas.
 The mosque has undergone a number of renovations in its history, resulting in its roof being overlain with corrugated metal and concrete block pathways being created for the open prayer area.